ritchiehok/getdata035-assignment/codebook.md

-55 | f-body-gyroscope-mean-x | mean frequency domain signal from the body gyroscope along the x-axis 56 | f-body-gyroscope-mean-y | mean frequency domain signal from the body gyroscope along the y-axis 57 | f-body-gyroscope-mean-z | mean frequency domain signal from the body gyroscope along the z-axis 58 | f-body-gyroscope-stdev-x |
-59 | f-body-gyroscope-stdev-x |
-60 | f-body-gyroscope-stdev-x |
-61 | f-body-accelerometer-magnitude-mean |
-62 | f-body-accelerometer-magnitude-stdev |
+55 | f-body-gyroscope-mean-x | mean frequency domain signal from the body gyroscope along the x-axis 56 | f-body-gyroscope-mean-y | mean frequency domain signal from the body gyroscope along the y-axis 57 | f-body-gyroscope-mean-z | mean frequency domain signal from the body gyroscope along the z-axis 58 | f-body-gyroscope-stdev-x | standard deviation of the frequency domain signal from the body gyroscope along the x-axis 59 | f-body-gyroscope-stdev-y | standard deviation of the frequency domain signal from the body gyroscope along the x-axis 60 | f-body-gyroscope-stdev-z | standard deviation of the frequency domain signal from the body gyroscope along the x-axis 61 | f-body-accelerometer-magnitude-mean | mean frequency domain signal from the body accelerometer measuring magnitude 62 | f-body-accelerometer-magnitude-stdev | standard deviation of the frequency domain signal from the body accelerometer measuring magnitude
-63 | f-body-accelerometer-jerk-magnitude-mean |
+63 | f-body-accelerometer-jerk-magnitude-mean | mean frequency domain signal from the body accelerometer measuring jerk and magnitude
-64 | f-body-accelerometer-jerk-magnitude-stdev |
+64 | f-body-accelerometer-jerk-magnitude-stdev | standard deviation of the frequency domain signal from the body accelerometer measuring jerk and magnitude
-65 | f-body-gyroscope-magnitude-mean |
-66 | f-body-gyroscope-magnitude-stdev |
-67 | f-body-gyroscope-jerk-magnitude-mean |
-68 | f-body-gyroscope-jerk-magnitude-stdev |
+65 | f-body-gyroscope-magnitude-mean | mean frequency domain signal from the body gyroscope 66 | f-body-gyroscope-magnitude-stdev | standard deviation of the frequency domain signal from the body gyroscope
+67 | f-body-gyroscope-jerk-magnitude-mean | mean frequency domain signal from the body gyroscope measuring jerk and magnitude 68 | f-body-gyroscope-jerk-magnitude-stdev | standard deviation of the frequency domain signal from the body gyroscope measuring jerk and magnitude

 ##Sources
 Sources you used if any, otherise leave out.